brKhoo/GarbageBot/README.md

    ```
    - Waits for signal from Arduino
    - Captures image, classifies, then sends location command

+   **System Workflow:**
+   1. Arduino continuously monitors the shock/vibration sensor (SW-520D)
+   2. When an item is dropped, the sensor triggers and sends "Shock Detected" with the Serial/Bluetooth connection
+   3. Python script receives the signal and captures an image from the webcam
+   4. Image is classified using the ML model (ResNet50/EfficientNet or YOLOv8)
+   5. Classification result is mapped to a sorting location (1, 2, or 3)
+   6. Location command is sent back to Arduino
+   7. Arduino uses ultrasonic sensor to position the sorting mechanism
+   8. Servo motor dumps the item into the appropriate bin

 #### 3. **Train Classification Models**
    ```bash